bredscc/read-around/README.md

 - Python script to generate and manage the dataset (`countries_books.json`).
 - Static website styled with **Bootstrap**.
 - A "Pick a Country" button that randomly selects a country and displays book suggestions.
-- Extensible JSON data structure: you can easily add more countries and books.
+- Extensible JSON data structure: so I can easily add more countries and books.

 ---